justdontbeboring/justdontbeboring.com/data/one-wild-moment/content.md

 But she can’t stop looking at him.
 So far they’ve built the tension and they didn’t release it.

+The music that she presumably listens to is Rihanna a modern pop music.

 <figure class="figure">
     <img src="./images/56.jpeg" alt="One Wild Moment" class="figure-img img-fluid img-rounded" />
 </figure>